blogdaren/PHPCreeper/README.md

 * Support Crontab-Jobs similar to Linux-Crontab
 * Support distributed and separated deployment
 * Support agile development with [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application)
-* Free to customize various callbacks and 3rd middleware
 * Use PHPQuery as the elegant content extractor
 * With high performance and strong scalability